opencobra/jeweler/README.md

 > with `-profile test` before running the workflow on actual data.

 > [!IMPORTANT]
-> Currently, only the Docker profile can succeed; use `-profile docker` together with your other options.
+> Currently, only a Docker image and a conda environment definition exist.
+Thus, only the options `-profile docker` or `-profile conda` are guaranteed to succeed.

 First, prepare a samplesheet with your input data that looks as follows.
 Please also take a look at the [test samplesheet](https://raw.githubusercontent.com/opencobra/jeweler/testdata/data/samplesheet.csv) for inspiration.